mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 Script editor used in C# script component, is an embedded variant of the main script editor in Rhino that is launched from `ScriptEditor` command.
 The component script editor, has a *Grasshopper* menu and few other Grasshopper-specific buttons.

-We have already discussed the *SDK-Mode* related buttons in the editor toolbar.
+We have already discussed the *SDK-Mode* related buttons in the editor dashboard.
 Here is a description of other editor options that are useful in Grasshopper:

 ### Close On Save